What Past Attendees Say

 >> Video <<

 Looking for more insight into what goes on at the Creative Nonfiction Writers' Conference?
-Check out the video below for a peek at the 2015 event.
+Check out the videos below for a peek at the 2017 and 2015 events.

 Questions?
 Contact our Events Manager, Lauren Boehm, at email@example.com.